-As Alzheimer’s disease progresses, a number of complex Alzheimer’s symptoms have to be carefully managed, the most difficult of which include hallucinations, illusions, and suspicions that others are out to cause the person problems or harm.
+As Alzheimer’s disease progresses, a number of challenging Alzheimer’s symptoms have to be carefully managed, the most difficult of which include hallucinations, illusions, and suspicions that others are out to cause the person problems or harm.
 False perceptions such as these occur most commonly in the advanced phases of progressive dementia because of changes within the brain.
 It is important to first comprehend the reasoning behind these emotions and behaviors, and to manage the root cause.

 Hallucinations may be caused by a general confusion, a medication side effect or an illness.
 Consult the physician to rule out medication side effects or infections, but also pay attention to the person’s surroundings.